 First Aid Kit

 The best first aid kits designed for the outdoors taken into account human injury caused by accident, allergic reactions caused by plant life and insect sting treatments.
-Don’t hesitate to tailor the kit to suit your specific needs, including adding your specific requirements to the list below (medication, inhaler, etc.).
+Don’t hesitate to tailor the kit to suit your specific needs, including adding your specific requirements to the list below (medication, inhaler, medicine to treat chafing, etc.).
 The components below are meant as a starting guide to help you choose basic gear for your emergency kit.

 First-aid kits typically include things like: